redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-secure-boot.md

 ```

 So a classic stack based overflow (128B space vs. 141B usage).
 We overflow into the hashptr and therefore control where the 32 Bytes of resulting hash are written to.
 We can use this to bypass the login password check by partially overwriting our own return address.
 So instead of returning to `0x67d4d34` we want to return to `0x67d4d49`, i.e. we need to change the first byte from `0x34` to `0x49`.
-The return address is located at `0x7ec18b8`, therefore we need to modify the hashptr to point to `0x7ec18b8 - 0x20 + 1 = 0x7ec1899`.
+The return address is located at `0x7ec18b8`, therefore we need to overwrite the hashptr to point to `0x7ec18b8 - 0x20 + 1 = 0x7ec1899`.
 The payload for this looks like this:

 ```python